-Approach How does this approach support students in achieving the learning outcomes?
-Problem solving (tutorial and lecture) Develop competence and perseverance in solving physics problems Problem sets (homework) Apply the theory and mathematical formulation learnt in class to solve problems in nonlinear dynamics in order to develop the understanding, competence, and intuition on the topic, as well as to develop both analytical and computational skills.
-Projects (homework, lecture and tutorial) Sharpen the knowledge in nonlinear dynamics through creatively working on a project in a team of two/three persons.
-It will also enhance the analytical and computational skills of the students as they work to deliver the requirement of the project.
-Furthermore, their presentation and communication skills will be developed through project presentation, and answering critical questions from their peers and seniors during the Question and Answer session.
-Reading and Reference 25
+Approach How does this approach support you in achieving the learning outcomes?
+Problem solving (tutorial and lecture) This is to develop your competence and perseverance in solving physics problems Problem sets (homework) This enables you to apply the theory and mathematical formulation learnt in class to solve problems in nonlinear dynamics in order to develop the understanding, competence, and intuition on the topic, as well as to develop both analytical and computational skills.
+Projects (homework, lecture and tutorial) This will sharpen your knowledge in nonlinear dynamics through creatively working on a project in a team of two/three persons.
+It will also enhance your analytical and computational skills as you work to deliver the requirement of the project.
+Furthermore, your presentation and communication skills will be developed through project presentation and answering critical questions from your peers and seniors during the Question and Answer session.
+Technology- Enhanced Learning (TEL) This will test your understanding and address any misconception you have by providing instant feedback with correct solution.
+It will be conducted via online quizzes using Wooclap.